-I am a Senior Lecturer in the Computer Science Department of the University of Cape Town (UCT).
-I am also a member of UCT’s ICT4D Center, collaborating particularly within the Net4D research group.
+I am a Senior Lecturer in the Computer Science Department, UCT School of IT of the University of Cape Town (UCT).
+I am a member of the UCT HPI Research School, and coordinator for the the Net4D research group.

-Research area: My research focuses on performance of Internet systems in low-resource contexts, with emphasis on (1) Design of logical topologies for high performance, such as in Research and Education Networks (NRENs) and in Community Networks (including studying the impact of interconnection/routing strategies and middle-boxes on end-to-end performance); (2) Data-driven network performance engineering using Machine Learning and Software Defined Networking; (3) User-centric QoS/QoE measurements; (4) Internet universality in Africa and other developing regions, particularly with respect to ‘constrained access’ and various forms of Internet traffic manipulation and censorship; and (5) Exploring the intersection between internet performance and security, privacy and censorship.
+Research area: My research focuses on Performance of Internet systems in low-resource contexts, with emphasis on (1) Data-driven Network Performance Engineering with Deep/Machine Learning and Software Defined Networking; (2) The interplay between Internet Performance and Security; (3) User-centric QoS/QoE Measurements; (4) Internet universality, particularly with respect to ‘constrained Internet access‘ and various forms of Internet traffic manipulation and censorship.

 Prospective postgraduate students can contact me on jchavula_at_cs_dot_uct_dot_ac_za to discuss potential research projects and possible funding avenues.